-Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Stole Guns And Targeted Trump With Manifesto
+Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Allegedly Stole Guns, Targeted Trump With Manifesto

 Police say that after the Wisconsin fugitive allegedly broke into the gun shop late Tuesday evening, stealing guns and possibly silencers, his vehicle was discovered a short distance away “engulfed in flames.”

-Since the disturbing case hit the radar, Wisconsin state authorities have coordinated their investigative efforts with the Secret Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the FBI, and are offering a $10,000 reward for information leading to Jakubowski’s arrest.
+Since the disturbing case hit the radar, Wisconsin state authorities have coordinated their investigative efforts with the Secret Service; the Bureau of Alcohol, Tobacco, Firearms and Explosives; and the FBI, and are offering a $10,000 reward for information leading to Jakubowski’s arrest.
 So far, over 200 tips have reportedly poured in, but so far none has led authorities to their man.

 As NBC News reports, authorities are taking their manhunt and the threat posed by the Wisconsin fugitive very seriously.
 Apparently, Jakubowski has had repeated run-ins with local law enforcement over the years, and even made attempts to swipe the service weapons off of on-duty police officers, resulting in incarceration in at least one case.